LittleTimmy52/OpenComputers/README.md

 ### Door
 This is my program to open and close doors or any other redstone powered thing with the use of microcontrollers

+### SecureTerminalMessage (STM)
+I am aware that there are other secure messangers but I want to make my own.

 ## To do
 Make Brrr
 make serverFS